 When considering any work to an historic building its extremely important to evaluate the long term needs of the building rather than any short-term gain from using inappropriate repairs.

-David Sleight Conservation has recently carried out the following surveys and reports.
+David Sleight Conservation has recently carried out the following surveys and reports and consultancy historic buildings.

 Castle Ashby House Northamptonshire

-A survey was carried out of the external stonework of this Grade I historic house to ascertain its condition, structural stability and provide a maintenance programme for future repairs.
+A survey and consultancy historic buildings was carried out of the external stonework of this Grade I historic house to ascertain its condition, structural stability and provide a maintenance programme for future repairs.

 Grange Court Chigwell Essex